MicrosoftDocs/ai-builder/ai-builder-docs/change-prompt-output.md

 In the following example, we'll see how an invoice received by email can be simply processed using the prompt described above.

-1- Create a prompt with the trigger **When a new email arrives**.
+1- Create a flow with the trigger **When a new email arrives**.
 Make sure to set filters if you just need to process specific emails.

 2- Extract the text of the attachment(s) using the action **Recognize text in an image or a PDF document**.